RNiveau/pense-bete/linux/apt.md

 sudo apt-get dist-upgrade  # Installs updates (new ones)

-where is install my package: dpkg -L oracle-jdk
+where is installed my package: dpkg -L oracle-jdk